 A copy of all regular and special Board and Committee agendas shall be submitted to

-the Department of Neighborhood Empowerment at: NC Supportncsupport@lacity.org to be posted through the Early Notification System (ENS).
+the Department of Neighborhood Empowerment at ncsupport@lacity.org to be posted through the Early Notification System (ENS).

 24 Hour Notice “Special Meetings”

 All 24 Hour Notice “Special Meetings” shall require written pre-approval by the VNC President or Vice President or a designee appointed by the President.